 You now need to cut down the tip to the required length, and file them according to the shape you’re looking for.
 Check out this video for how to cut your nail tips correctly, to avoid problems.
-In terms of the shape, this is a personal decision, and there are various trends in place at any one time – again, check out this video for a little advice.
+In terms of the shape, this is a personal decision, and there are various trends in place at any one time – again.

 #5 - Mix And Apply The Acrylic

 This is where you need to look at the instructions on the kit, because there are various ways to do this in terms of the amount of liquid to powder ratio.
 If you get this wrong for the particular product you’re using, you could end up with a very weak solution, or one which is not going to add strength to your nails.
 This video will explain how to get that ratio just right.

 When applying the acrylic you will need to become used to the brush, because you are aiming for a sculpted look, with a natural nail shape – no bumps are allowed!
 You should also start the acrylic a few millimetres above the cuticle, so your nail has space to grow.